 London 2012 Olympic Ceremonies

 Atelier One were appointed as structural engineers for all four Ceremonies at the London 2012 Olympic and Paralympic games.
-The budget for the Ceremonies was in the order of £ 80 million and the variety and complexity of the project was huge.
-We began work on the project a year before the opening ceremony and the first significant structures were the two cable nets.
-The first net was to support the 22 clusters of PA equipment each weighing 2.5 tonnes and suspended off the front edge of the roof.
+The budget for the Ceremonies was in the order of £80 million and the variety and complexity of the project was huge.
+We began work on the project a year before the opening ceremony the first significant structures being the two cable nets.
+The first net was to support the 22 clusters of PA equipment, each weighing 2.5 tonnes and suspended off the front edge of the roof.
 The second was the radial net to support and move the large scenic elements during the shows.
-We have engineered many shows in a number of venues and have a full understanding of the demands that modern shows can put on a building.
-Clear strategic criteria and loading allowances have to be developed in the early design phase to not overly restrict the type of performances that can be accommodated at the venue.
+We have engineered many shows in a number of venues, and have a full understanding of the demands that modern shows can put on a building.
+Clear strategic criteria, and loading allowances, have to be developed in the early design phase to not overly restrict the type of performances that can be accommodated at the venue.

 Further design was carried out on all the scenic elements including the retractable chimneys, the flying Olympic rings, suspending a 23 tonne bell etc.